the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/paginated-fetch.md

   * Confirm the [changes](https://bit.ly/3vu8OT1).
 * Revisit the [Hacker News API documentation](https://hn.algolia.com/api): Is there a way to fetch more items in a list for a page by just adding further parameters to the API endpoint?
 * Revisit the beginning of this section which speaks about pagination and infinite pagination.
 How would you implement a normal pagination component with buttons from 1-[3]-10, where each button fetches and displays only one page of the list?
-* Instead of having one "More" button, how would you implement infinite pagination with an infinite scroll technique?
+* Instead of having one "More"-button, how would you implement infinite pagination with an infinite scroll technique?
 Rather than clicking a button for fetching the next page explicitly, the infinite scroll could fetch the next page once the viewport of the browser hits the bottom of the displayed list.
 * Optional: [Leave feedback for this section](https://forms.gle/maPsfzHLba8gheCQA).